 When the United States entered World War I in April 1917, the German U-boat campaign was at its height.
 In December 1916, Germany began sinking merchant vessels without warning and two months later announced unrestricted submarine warfare.
 By April, Germany was sinking ships bound for English and French ports at the rate of 800,000 tons per month.
 If allowed to continue indefinitely, such a rate would potentially starve Great Britain into submission.
 In May 1917, the United States entered the war.
 To counter the submarine threat, Great Britain and the United States developed a convoy system that was partially effective in stemming the losses, but they still amounted to 450,000 tons per month.
 This was an unsustainable loss rate and would ultimately doom the Allied war effort if allowed to continue.

 Early on, the concept of confining German submarines to the North Sea was suggested between the British Admiralty and the United States Navy.
-This would require either mines, nets, or a combination of mines and nets, extending from Scotland to Norway on the north, the minimal distance being 230 miles, and a mine field extending across the English Channel on the south.
-The British had already had unsatisfactory experience with nets so it was decided to use only mines for blockading the exits to the Atlantic Ocean from the North Sea.
+This would require either mines, nets, or a combination of mines and nets, extending from Scotland to Norway in the north, the minimal distance being 230 miles, and a mine field extending across the English Channel in the south.
+The British had already had unsatisfactory experience with nets so it was decided to use only mines to block the exits to the Atlantic Ocean from the North Sea.

 At the time the decision was made, the United States was developing a firing device for mines that would activate when a submarine was within 100 feet of a mine.
 This compared to British mines that required contact for activation.
-The difference was significant as the number of mines required with the American system would be approximately 1/3 that required with the British system to establish a truly effective barrier.
+The difference was significant, as the number of mines required with the American system would be approximately one third of that required with the British system to establish a truly effective barrier.
 It was this difference that made the concept feasible.
-The decision was made to produce 100,000 American mines with the new firing mechanism although it had never been combat tested.
+The decision was made to produce 100,000 American mines with the new firing mechanism, although it had never been combat tested.
 The plan was to have these mines ready for planting by the spring of 1918.
-To implement this plan separate mine components were assembled by over 500 manufacturing facilities such that no one plant or individual would understand the end product.
+To implement this plan, separate mine components were assembled by over 500 manufacturing facilities so that no one plant or individual would understand the end product.
 Additionally, 80,000,000 feet of wire rope and 30,000 tons of anchor material would have to be produced.
-Besides this industrial effort, a fleet of twenty-four small cargo vessels was dedicated to transporting the mine components from the US to Scotland for final assembly, ten ships were modified for laying the mines, and, looking ahead to peace, a fleet of 34 specially designed minesweepers would have to be built as rapidly as possible starting in July 1917.
-During the whole operation, only one of the twenty-four cargo vessels transporting mines across the North Atlantic was lost to submarine attack with 41 men lost.
+Besides this industrial effort, a fleet of 24 small cargo vessels was dedicated to transporting the mine components from the US to Scotland for final assembly, ten ships were modified for laying the mines, and, looking ahead to peace, a fleet of 34 specially designed minesweepers would have to be built as rapidly as possible starting in July 1917.
+During the whole operation, only one of the 24 cargo vessels transporting mines across the North Atlantic was lost to submarine attack, with 41 men lost.